athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 ### Primary Metrics

-Here’s what you need to raise a Series A of 10M at a pre of 40-60M – my best estimate of where the market is as of Q4 2022.
+As of Q4 2022, here's what you need to raise a Series A of 10M at a pre of 40-50M (my best estimate of the current market).
 I use letter grades:

 A = best in class
 B = very solid